SDTC-CPMed/SCBD/README.md

 2. Background genes within each cell type.

 Background genes were defined as genes expressed in more than 1% of cells in this cell type.
 However, the percentage of cells can be change to other value based on each project's need. (ref - NicheNet page).
-Background genes should be organized as below:
+Background genes should be organized as below (one file per cancer):
 <img width="966" alt="image" src="https://user-images.githubusercontent.com/98571115/206129419-0eb174aa-5028-48b7-8136-9f9554952ca2.png">

 3. Marker genes calculated for each cluster against all other clusters.